IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 * Transformation rules that describe how the extracted data should be transformed
 * Database connection information for the databases where the extracted and transformed data are to be loaded

-Starting with version 2.0, 2 types of configuration files are supported:
+Starting with version 2.0 of REDCap-ETL, 2 types of configuration files are supported:

 1. __Task__ - this is the original configuration format, and it supports the specification of a single ETL task that extracts data from a single REDCap project, transforms the extracted